jkomoros/code-sprouts/examples/codenames/sub_instructions/setup.md

 If the user provides an image and it's a screenshot of the online game, there should be enough information to directly transcribe the clues and the colors from the image.

 If the user provides an image of a real-world board, it's more complicated.
 If the board is just the 5x5 grid of word cards, first transcribe them into the cards field, initialized to 'unknown'.
+Then play back each word you saw to the user and tell them they can correct any words you mis-transcribed.
 Then ask the user to provide you a summary of the key card.

 When interpreting the summary, the user will give you the card values from left to right, top to bottom.
 The different values are:
 - 'red' or 'r' for red